 After an interesting and eventful day at the Waimea Canyon, you can head over to Kokee State Park and spend the night in one of its cozy, wood-burning stove equipped Cabins.
 If you’re a camping enthusiast and happen to have a camping permit, Kokee has well maintained camping grounds, located amidst a grove of redwood trees.

 Kokee is also home to some of Kauai’s most challenging hiking trails that end with equally magnificent views.
 The Awaawapuhi trail and the Alakai Swamp trail are worth checking out.
 The Kokee Natural History Museum will help you out with information on the hiking trails along with an overview of the history and geology of the Waimea Canyon.

 Summary and Infographic

 Well, that’s a lot to cover in one visit and you better start your trip early.
-We hope that you find this post helpful and that these tips will help increase the fulfillment experienced from your first visit to the Waimea Canyon.
+We hope that you find this post helpful and that these tips will help increase the fulfilment experienced from your first visit to the Waimea Canyon State Park.